ecmwf/troika/docs/reference/preprocessing.rst

 .. rubric:: Notes

 ..
 [1] The value will be translated to match the site's requirements.

+..
+[2] If the value is a boolean (yes/no, on/off, 0/1, true/false), the
+   directive is set if true.
+An empty value is interpreted as true.
+Any other value is passed along.

 The following aliases are also defined for convenience: